Arijitchkc/Arijitchkc.github.io/_tabs/pictures.md

 <br/>

 {% include moduleL.html image_path="../assets/img/SedimentologyFieldPhotos/SField1.webp" title="3.
 Studying Cross-sections of a paleo-river channel in groups
-" description="Thanks to Covid, our Sedimentology Fieldwork got shifted from December to March, and here we are studying cross-sections under the scorthing summer sun!" %}
+" description="Thanks to Covid, our Sedimentology Fieldwork got shifted from December to March, and here we are studying cross-sections under the scorching summer sun!" %}

 <br/>